UnSupervised Learning

 • Market segmentation: Identifying distinct customer groups based on purchasing behavior.

-• Image compression: Reducing the storage space required for images while preserving their quality.
+• Image segmentation and compression: Detecting objects in an image and reducing the storage space required for images while preserving their quality.

 • Anomaly detection: Detecting unusual patterns or outliers in data, which could indicate fraud or errors.

-• Topic modeling: Extracting latent topics from a collection of documents.
+• Natural Language Processing: Extracting latent topics from a collection of documents.

-• Clustering news articles into topics for recommendation or categorization.
+• Recommendation Systems: Clustering news articles into topics for recommendation or categorization.

-• Reducing the dimensionality of data to improve the efficiency and interpretability of machine learning models.
+• Dimensionality Reduction: Reducing the dimensionality of data to improve the efficiency and interpretability of machine learning models.

 Unsupervised learning is an essential component of the machine learning toolbox and complements supervised learning, where labeled data is used for tasks like classification and regression.